Equestrian statue of William Henry Harrison: Background

 Efforts towards erecting a monumental statue in Cincinnati in honor of Harrison began in 1886 when a commission organized a competition wherein they solicited sculptors to submit their proposals by September 10, 1887.
 In Winter 1886, the Ohio General Assembly appropriated $25,000 towards this project, with the statue projected to be unveiled in 1888, on the centennial anniversary of the settlement of Marietta, Ohio.
 By October 1887, sculptor Louis Rebisso's proposal was selected by the commission.
 Rebisso, a Cincinnati native, was selected over multiple other sculptors, including Moses Jacob Ezekiel of Rome.
 The design by Rebisso would depict Harrison as an elderly man riding on his favorite horse, making it an equestrian statue.
 Despite the planned dedication year of 1888, an article published in August 1891 noted that at that time, Rebisso had only completed the model of the statue, which he expected to send to a foundry for casting within the next several months.
-On May 21, 1892, the statue was cast at the foundry of M. H. Mossman in Chicopee, Massachusetts.
+On May 21, 1892, the statue was cast at the foundry of M. H. Mosman in Chicopee, Massachusetts.